leighrobertson512/blog/content/classes/2019-winter-code-em.md

 The sum of A + B = (not A and B) or (A and not B)

 ## Assignment - Look here for coming assignment link.
-Data Structures with a focus on Classes, link TBD.
+Data Structures with a focus on Classes -- the GitHub assignent link is in the class slack channel.

 ## Setup
 Musical Code worksheet and tests for full/half adder.
 GitHub Classroom data assignment.